 The debate about whether we are facing limits to economic growth due to the finitude of resources on planet earth is an old one

 Smil completely opposes the notion that growth can be decoupled from material consumption.
 Indeed, he says, we are able to make things with less material, but the fact that they have also become cheaper has encouraged production on a global scale; less is an enabling agent of more.
-For instance, the world now consumes nearly as much steel in one year as it did during the first decade after World War II, and more concrete than it consumed during the first half of the 20th century.
+For instance, the world now consumes nearly as much steel in one year as it did during the first post-World War II decade, and more concrete than it consumed during the first half of the 20th century.
 Smil mostly analyzes the history of energy to come to these insights.
-The material building blocks of any society (plastics, steel, ammonia, concrete, etc.) are all enabled by fossil energy sources.
+The material building blocks of any society (plastics, steel, ammonia, concrete, etc.) are all made possible by fossil energy sources.
 And there is simply only a finite amount of energy, while the transition to renewable energy will take many more decades at least.
-Smil shows that the yield of crops, efficiency in producing materials, and the efficiency of energy converters are increasing, but at most by 3% a year, while energy has material limits.
+Smil shows that indeed the yield of crops, efficiency in producing materials, and the efficiency of energy converters are increasing, but at most by 3% a year, while energy has material limits.
 He adds that we should not forget the slack in our system, pointing to the amounts of food waste we face globally.
 Dematerialization and increase of energy efficiency are thus no reasons to believe in the decoupling of economic growth from its material foundation, according to Smil.
 Even if some countries, like the U.S., are showing dematerialization, globally we are still headed for a couple of generations of increasing consumption of everything, such as on the African continent.
 Smil concludes that the long-term survival of our civilization cannot be assured without setting limits on a global scale.
-The only hope would be that the global population might not expand beyond 9 billion.
+The biggest hope would be that the global population might not expand beyond 9 billion.

 - As we wrote before, a challenge to global growth is the rise of resource nationalism.